kalabakas1/MPE/Documentation/BlackFriday2019.md

 But no... no caching at all.
 It seemed that the output cache had been disabled.
 So every time a user on production rendered a product page we would render it from scratch, connecting to storage engines, external providers etc. to get the data needed.
 This had to stop.

-At that exact moment we did that analysis an email ticked in...
+At that exact moment we did that analysis, an email ticked in...
 The customer just sent a campaign offer to their entire email list and the site were starting to get more and more traffic.
 It were going down now.
 So the only meaningful thing that got to my mind were to enable output-caching directly on the production environment.

 I admit - this is not something I would do without testing it in a proper QA environment - but with this project there were non.

 So I did the thing that no developer should do - I changed the configuration directly on production without testing it first.
-The result were extreme, going from 80% CPU to below 30% instantly.
+The result were extreme, going from 80% CPU to below 20% instantly.
 The campaign went as the customer expected and a lot of orders were placed - hope they were happy.

 After the campaign, I had to disable it again and test it locally to make sure that it didn't cache too much - and off-cause it did cache too much.
 But who needs to logout when your logged in, no need for that button.
 Jokes aside, things got fixed and the site now had an active output cache.

+While we now had found one problem, we still needed to find out why a fail-over SQL database setup were needed.
+So by digging into the path of execution we saw a clear pattern of accessing data directly from the database, instead of accessing the already cached version of the static data.
+This were done on all pages, multiple times.
+By doing this more deep analysis we could limit the database acces by almost 95%, making the fail-over setup redundant.

 Remember we were cutting corners here...
 So now we have activated output caching, caching entire pages in memory on each of the servers.
 Beside that we have content-editors changing content constantly and product data being updated randomly with price and stock status.